Somasis/git-dude-exherbo/README.md

 ## Usage

-git-dude iterates over repositories that live inside _the dude directory_.
+git-dude iterates over repositories that live inside the directory set within your git config.
 This directory is nothing more than container for cloned repositories of projects you want to watch.
 Name it like you want, here for example we use _~/.git-dude_:

 ```bash
 $ mkdir ~/.git-dude